 2. Have a clear plan and state it before people subscribe

-This ensures that the subscribers are really know what they are (proverbially) signing up for.
-Making an informed to choice means they will be literally waiting to read your next newsletter, because they know what they will learn from it:
+This ensures that the subscribers really know what they are (proverbially) signing up for.
+Making an informed choice means they will be literally waiting to read your next newsletter because they know what they will learn from it:

-Newsletter is also an excellent way to both promote and deliver an online course – read more about how to use to this purpose if you are in education business.
+Newsletters are also an excellent way to both promote and deliver an online course – read more about how to use them for this purpose if you are in the education business.

 3. Have a compelling subject line